 As mentioned earlier, Fett had his day in court.
 With the advent of metabolic syndrome diseases that are prevalent in modern industrial communities, fat has labelled the culprit as people became fat.

-But the body is a composite machine, and fat is a diverse a molecule that comes in many forms with many different effects.
+But the body is a composite machine, and fat is a diverse molecule that comes in many forms with many different effects.

 While things like trans fats and excess saturated fats can raise cholesterol and lead to many health risks, fat is good.